joshuasamuel4825/Movie-Recommendation-Model/README.md

  One of the most popular datasets available on the web for building recommender systems is the 1,000,209 movie ratings of 3,900 movies made by 6,040 Movielens users https://grouplens.org/datasets/movielens/

+Uisng this data source we are all set to explore the behavioral patterns and the ones of the movies to build a predictive systems for true movie fans.t’s officially showtime for machine learning